-*When I updated this page on 12-6-17, I decided I better check to make sure this species is still Aloe maculata.
-Luckily, Aloe maculata is still an accepted name.
-BUT, Plants of the World online NOW says that Aloe saponaria is a synonym of Aloe microstigma ssp. microstigma… Earlier I sent an email to a correspondent from Kew who I met through an email to the editors of The Plant List.
+*When I updated this page on 12-6-17, I decided I better check to make sure this species is still an accepted name.
+Luckily, Aloe maculata was still an accepted name but Plants of the World online said that Aloe saponaria is a synonym of Aloe microstigma ssp. microstigma… Earlier I sent an email to a correspondent from Kew who I met through an email to the editors of The Plant List.
 In his first reply, he informed me that The Plant List is no longer maintained but he gave me the link to the NEW Plants of the World online.
 The last email I mentioned my Aloe maculata and he said that A. saponaria was originally misnamed.
 GEEZ!
 I asked him if he could direct me to someone who could correctly identify my plant and told him why I was still confused about calling it an Aloe maculata (because of the flower clusters).
 He suggested two books I should check out and said maybe I could email one of the writers.
 Well, one of those books costs over $2,000 on Amazon!
 Then I found one, used, for $1,600!
 I replied and told him I had a lot of photos they could use and sent a few samples.
 Of course, the sample photos I sent were of my Aloe maculata.
 His reply said that the photos looked like Aloe maculata to him.
 He also said it could be a hybrid.
 GEEZ!

-I had only been living at the mansion in Mississippi for a few months in 2009 when a new friend of mine, Kyle Hall brought me this offset.
+I had only been living at the mansion in Mississippi for a few months in 2009 when a new friend of mine, Kyle Hall, brought me this offset.
 This plant was my original Aloe ‘Kyle’s Grandma‘ that led to my love of Aloe.
-Kyle’s grandmother had several of this species that she had she had been given by someone who took them from a plantation many years earlier.
+Kyle’s grandmother had several of this species that she had been given by someone who took them from a plantation many years earlier.
 It was my first Aloe and the beginning of my love for them.
 I didn’t know what species it was, nor did I know Kyle’s grandmother’s name at the time, so I called it ‘Kyle’s Grandma’.
 Even though calling this plant Aloe maculata ‘Kyle’s Grandma’ isn’t “botanically” correct, that is what I call it and that is that…

 When I started doing research I discovered it was an Aloe saponaria… Back then, Aloe saponaria and Aloe maculata were two different accepted species.
 The main reason I didn’t think it was an Aloe maculata was by the way the flower clusters are shaped.
 Most of the Aloe maculata photos I saw had flattish looking flower clusters.
 In fact, information online about Aloe maculata say that one of the distinguishing characteristics is the flat-topped flower clusters.
 Mine DOES NOT.
 PLUS, many of the photos of their flowers were yellow.